lragudo/queer-christian-64ba3/src/pages/index.md

           genitalia, chromosomes, gonads, internal sex organs, hormone production, hormone response, and/or secondary sex traits.
       - question: What is attraction and how do you know for sure?
-        answer: >+
+        answer: >
-          What is attraction?
           At face value, the answer might seem obvious.
 It's having a crush on someone right?
 Feeling like you just want to hang out with them, talk with them, be more than friends, all that right?
 Though that is an element of attraction, the real answer is a lot more nuanced than people realize.

           There are five different types of attraction.
 Sexual, romantic,